This project would not have been possible without the dedicated efforts of Alice Rajnohova and the partnership of the Kapralova Society,

 Un cenno ora agli interpreti, iniziando dalla pianista Alice Rajnohová, autrice anche delle note presenti sul libretto di accompagnamento del cd, indiscussa protagonista di un’incisione interamente “live”.
 La sua bravura si puň apprezzare sia nel concerto iniziale, quando ricopre il ruolo di solista, sia nei brani per pianoforte solo.
 In entrambi i casi evidenzia un tocco di grande raffinatezza ed una estrema sensibilitŕ, trasmettendo notevoli emozioni.
 Molto buona anche la prova della Bohuslav Martinu Philharmonic Orchestra, diretta da Tomáš Hanus, che si dimostra compagine di sicura affidabilitŕ, contribuendo ad evidenziare il valore di una compositrice che, pur essendo vissuta appena 25 anni, ha lasciato una forte impronta nella musica del secolo scorso.——Marco del Vaglio, criticlassica.com, February 28, 2012

 Vitezslava Kapralova (1915-1940) is considered the most important Czech woman composer of the twentieth century.
 Almost all of her music has now been recorded and released by various labels that also include Koch Records and Supraphon.
-This recording is a release of the Czech Radio.
-Besides being a bargain introduction to Kapralova's music, the CD is important for the world premiere recording of Kapralova's Piano Concerto of 1935 - a passionate score not to be missed.
-It is beautifully performed by one of the finest Czech pianists - Alice Rajnohova.
+This recording is a Czech Radio release.
+Besides being a bargain introduction to Kapralova's music, the disc is important for the world premiere recording of Kapralova's Piano Concerto of 1935 - a passionate score not to be missed.
+It is beautifully performed by one of the finest contemporary Czech pianists - Alice Rajnohova.
 Another world premiere featured on this disc is Three Piano Pieces, from the same period.
 The remaining works - Sonata Appassionata and Variations sur le Carillon - are already available on the market, having been previously recorded by Boston-based artist Virginia Eskin for Koch Records.——amazon.com (May 2012)

 Un cenno ora agli interpreti, iniziando dalla pianista Alice Rajhohova, che ha curato anche le note illustrative del cd, indiscussa protagonista di una registrazione effettuata interamente “dal vivo.”
 La sua bravura si puo apprezzare sia nel concerto iniziale, quando ricopre il ruolo di sloista, sia nei brani per pianoforte solo.
 In entrambi i casi evidenzia grande raffinatezza ed una estrema sensibilita, trasmettendo notevoli emozioni.
 Molto buona anche la prova della Bohuslav Martinu Philharmonic Orchestra, diretta da Tomas Hanus, che si dimostra compagine di sicura affidabilita, contribuendo ad evidenziare il valore di una compositrice che, pur essendo vissuta appena 25 anni, ha lasciato una forte impronta nella musica del secolo scorso.——Marco del Vaglio, Nuova e Nostre, May 20, 2012